AIM Care – Vision & Strategy

 11. Resources to be marshalled for this vision, including personnel needs with the team leader being identified if a team is being proposed

 AIM Care is staffed by missionary-clinicians who donate their time and skills.
-Tumaini in Nairobi aims to balance its budget, with the running expenses being met by:
+We aim to balance our budget, with running expenses being met by:

 - Charging fees for services, which meets the majority of the operating expenses; we offer reduced rates for AIM members and those from other organisations that provide clinical staff at Tumaini.